-- Directors: Peter Hutton, James Benning, Andrej Zdravic, Sharon Lockhart, J.P.
-Sniadecki
+- Focuses on Directors: Peter Hutton, James Benning, Andrej Zdravic, Sharon Lockhart, J.P.
+Sniadeck.

-- makes an analogy between the maxinum number of images per second and material consumption/ industrial exploitationof the environment
+- Makes an analogy between the maximum number of images per second and material consumption/ industrial exploitationof the environment.

-- via aesthetic choice: slow pace, long takes (i.e. environmental in their form)
+- aesthetic choice: slow pace, long takes (i.e. environmental in their form)